qd-qd/sdk-tutorials/onboarding/chapter-2/3-section-3.md

 ## Next Up

-The [next section](ADD LINK HERE) will address two key concerns that may seem highly significant in the context of a shared ledger: privacy and knowledge.
+The [next section](ADD LINK HERE) will address two key concerns that may seem highly significant in the context of a shared ledger: privacy and confidentiality.